mk-f/alpine-initramfs-dropbear/README.md

 ## About

 Build Alpine Linux initramfs with dropbear to unlock an encrypted /root-disk remotely via ssh.
-The `initramfs-init-dropbear`-init-script is a slightly modifyed version of the default-init which comes with Alpine Linux 3.5
+The `initramfs-init-dropbear`-init-script is a slightly modified version of the default-init which comes with Alpine Linux 3.5

 ## Requirements